nlesc-sherlock/emma/vagrant.md

+# Vagrant

-# Vagrant to emulate a cluster of machines
+Vagrant is a tool to emulate a cluster of machines.

 ## Installation